Five Essential Tips To Protect Your Macbook From Viruses

 4) Always keep your browser updated: Consider updating your browsers immediately because these updates often include essential security features designed to keep your Macbook safe from unwanted viruses and malware.

-5) Backup your Macbook on a regular basis and always secure your personal data: If you backup your Macbook regularly then you can quickly and easily recover your files from the backup that may get lost when a virus attacks your device.
+5) Backup your Macbook regularly and always secure your personal data: If you backup your Macbook regularly then you can quickly and easily recover your files from the backup that may get lost when a virus attacks your device.

 Also, make sure that all your sensitive and personal data stored on your Mac is encrypted and one way to do that is to use a password manager as passwords safely store your credit card details, bank accounts, and text notes.
 Therefore, the best virus protection for your Mac is to be alert and keep it up to date.